alangrafu/mapa-educacion/doc/readme.md

 #How to use this

 Initially, mapa-educacion was developed during the [Inria Chile / Open News scrapaton](http://www.meetup.com/HacksHackersChile/events/121553142/).
-Thus, it was left as a hack, without nice documentation like this document.
+Thus, it was left as a hack, without nice documentation like this.

 There are two main visualizations, the first one is most likely to be reused, the second one seems too custom.